-XIV.C.
-The following procedure will be used to determine the winner:
+XIV.D.
+The following procedure will be used by the Referee when the Corner Judges are required to use the controllers to indicate the winner:

-XIV.C.1.
-From the center and while facing the head table, the Referee bring both hands up to the chest and announces woo-si-girok.
+XIV.D.1.
+From the center and while facing the head table, the Referee will bring both hands up to the chest and announces woo-si-girok.

-XIV.C.2.
+XIV.D.2.
 The Judges will immediately click the controller for Chung or Hong as the superior player.
-The referee does not vote for the winner.
+The Referee does not vote for the winner.

-XIV.C.3.
+XIV.D.3.
 The Referee will then bow out the competitors and award the winner by declaring Chung sung or Hong sung.

-XIV.D.
+XIV.E.
 The decision of superiority will be made in the following manner:

-XIV.D.1.
-The competitor who has shown initiative, which is defined as:
+XIV.E.1.
+The competitor who has shown the most initiative, which is defined as: XIV.E.1.a.

-XIV.D.1.a.
 Technical dominance of the opponent through aggressive match management

-XIV.D.1.b.
+XIV.E.1.b.
 The greater number of techniques executed

-XIV.D.1.c.
-The use of more advanced techniques, both in difficulty and complexity XIV.D.1.d.
+XIV.E.1.c.
+The use of more advanced techniques, both in difficulty and complexity XIV.E.1.d.
 Display of better competition manner